GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 The optimization problem now consists of determining the sequence of controls that minimizes a cost function at each iteration.
 This objective directly incorporates the expected uncertainty on the source's position over multiple future steps.
 Overall, Bustamante's work demonstrates another approach to #acr("ASSL").
-On the one hand, it aggregates #acr("DoA") estimations and robot movement over time to localize a sound source in 2D relative to the agent.
+On the one hand, it aggregates #doa estimations and robot movement over time to localize a sound source in 2D relative to the agent.
 On the other hand, it provides a controlling scheme for the agent that optimizes the location performance in the long term.

 In addition to the works mentioned above, we subsequently mention other relevant references.